audroller/interactive-pokedex/README.md

 ## Step 5: Load the Applications

-Load <http://localhost:8080> and you should be redirected to the "Django administration" login interface.
+Load <http://localhost:8080> and you should be redirected to the Pokedex to view the pokemon data.

-Load <http://localhost:8080/minifacebook> to view the latest statuses of users of the minifacebook application.
-See instructions below for using the Django admin interface, which you can use to create users and status updates.
+Load <http://localhost:8080/admin> to see the  "Django administration" login interface.

 ## Hints